Choosing therapies, supports and early interventions: starting with evidence

-Questioning the evidence behind early intervention
+Questioning evidence behind therapies, supports and early interventions

 You won’t always be able to find clear and conclusive evidence.
-For example, the research might say the intervention helps only some children or some problems.
+For example, the research might say the therapy helps only some children or some problems.
 But it’s still best to get as much information as you can.

-- Has the intervention been tested?
+- Has the therapy been tested?

 - Has it been tried with other children like your child?